How digital twins can help internet providers close the rural broadband gap

 The stakes are high.
 The U.S. Federal Communications Commission has allocated $9.2 billion for rural buildouts over the next 10 years.
 A second phase promises an additional $11 billion in subsidies.

-This is in addition to any revenue carriers might grow from accelerating work-from-home opportunities in states like Montana or Idaho.
-A $1 trillion infrastructure bill in flight would allocate billions of dollars more.
+This is in addition to any revenues carriers might grow from accelerating work-from-home opportunities in states like Montana or Idaho.
+And there is a $1 trillion infrastructure bill in flight that is going to allocate billions of dollars more.

 Companies with a first-mover advantage in these new markets will gain a long-term competitive edge in this area, Edmond suggested.

-“Primary providers defending their territories for the next three to five years will define the next 20 years of very profitable cash flow,” he said.
+“Primary providers defending their territories for the next 3 to 5 years will define the next 20 years of very profitable cash flow,” he said.

 Manual processes stalk rural gap

-U.S. broadband rates surpass those of every Organization for Economic Co-operation and Development (OECD) country, except Mexico.
-But these relatively higher costs don’t always translate to stronger network coverage.
+U.S. broadband rates surpass those of every Organization for Economic Co-operation and Development (OECD) country except for Mexico.
+But these relatively higher costs don’t always translate into more or better network coverage.
 That’s because designing, building, maintaining, and selling broadband networks is challenging in general — and even more so in rural areas.

-The broadband industry still uses manual processes for various aspects of selling and provisioning, which is a major issue in cities where cable companies tell users it will take a day to get service, but it ends up taking a week.
-It’s a larger issue in rural areas, where companies and their sales partners often sell services they cannot provide because the infrastructure has not yet been built.
+One big problem is that the broadband industry uses manual processes for various aspects of selling and provisioning.
+This is an issue in the cities when the cable company tells you it will take a day to get service, but it takes a week.
+It’s an issue in rural areas as well, where companies and their sales partners often sell services they cannot actually provide because the infrastructure has not been built yet.

-Broadband providers must also contend with right-of-way considerations, such as railroad crossings and bridges that increase cost and timelines.
+Broadband providers also must contend with right-of-way considerations such as railroad crossings and bridges that increase cost and timelines.
 On top of that, maintenance costs can spiral out of control in rural locations.
-For example, if a technician must drive two hours to get to a destination, a missing part or tool can cause substantial delays and additional costs.
+For example, if a technician must drive two hours to get to a destination, a missing part or tool can cause substantial delays and new costs.

 Edmond argues that a digital twin provides a richer context that could allow nimble startups to outmaneuver legacy broadband providers that rely on various manual processes and obsolete intelligence.